SkylineCommunications/dataminer-docs/connector-help/connector_help/Guntermann and Drunck CATCenter NEO.md

 ### Traps

-At the top of the page, the **Information Events** toggle buttonallows you to specify whether an information event should be generated when a trap is received.
+At the top of the page, the **Information Events** toggle button allows you to specify whether an information event should be generated when a trap is received.

 Below this, you can manage the number of traps that can be stored in the Traps table: